-Shredded cheese bags, while undoubtedly convenient, are loaded with chemicals to keep the cheese from clumping and molding as it naturally should.
+*Shredded cheese bags, while undoubtedly convenient, are loaded with chemicals to keep the cheese from clumping and molding as it naturally should.
 Because of this, it also prevents the cheese from melting the way it naturally should.
 If your health isn’t a reason enough to convince you to shred your own cheese, then perhaps this will- it saves you money.
-This could vary depending on where you live, however generally speaking blocks of cheese are cheaper than purchasing the equivalent, or less than amount of pre-shredded cheese.
+This could vary depending on where you live, however generally speaking blocks of cheese are cheaper than purchasing pre-shredded, and you get more too.

 - Start by shredding your cheese; I use 1/2 cup cheddar and 1/2 cup mozzarella mixed together to make approximately 1 cup of cheese.

 - Prep your kale by tearing it in a separate side bowl.
 Remember, kale cooks fast.

 - Warm up a frying pan to a low/medium heat and use some of your margarine or butter to oil the pan, ensuring the entire pan (or close to it) has been coated.